-Whether you're a fan of watching action movies or listening to dubstep, if your favorite media has lots of bass, you'll need a soundbar with a subwoofer.
-A soundbar setup that includes a wireless subwoofer can generally deliver deeper, more powerful bass than a standalone bar, even one with an integrated sub.
-You'll need to make sure you have enough space to set up your subwoofer in your TV room, but if space isn't an issue and you enjoy lots of bass-heavy content, then a soundbar setup with a subwoofer is a must.
+Whether you're a fan of watching action movies or listening to bass-heavy music genres, you may want a soundbar with a dedicated subwoofer.
+A subwoofer can generally deliver a deeper, more powerful bass than a standalone bar, which helps you feel the deep thump and rumble in bass-heavy content.
+Since subwoofers can be fairly large, you may want to confirm that you have enough space for the whole setup in your TV room.
+If space isn't an issue and you want to feel a deep, extended bass in your audio content, consider a soundbar setup with a dedicated sub.

-We've tested 25 soundbars so far, and below you'll find the best soundbars with a subwoofer to buy in 2019.
-See our recommendations for the best soundbars, the best budget soundbars, and the best Dolby Atmos soundbars.
+We've tested over 185 soundbars, and below, you'll find our recommendations for the best soundbars with subwoofer, including the best soundbar with subwoofer built in.
+See our picks for the best soundbars, the best budget soundbars, and the best Dolby Atmos soundbars.

 Our recommendations above are what we think are currently the best soundbars with a subwoofer for most people to buy.
 We factor in the price (a cheaper soundbar wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no soundbars that are difficult to find or almost out of stock everywhere).